FOCUS AREA: Mobility

 Ensuring the town centre is suited to people with reduced physical ability.

-The Ready for Living Coordinator is advocating for ‘universal’ design through out the town centre, and ease of use on community buildings when items are being updated, including consulting on the new library build.
+The Ready for Living Project Lead is advocating for ‘universal’ design through out the town centre, and ease of use on community buildings when items are being updated, including consulting on the new library build.
 This can cover many aspects within infrastructure from appropriate seating to design of mobility parks.

 Needs Identification